lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-teamicidal-management.md

 date:   2022-10-27 10:05:00 +0500
 categories: peopleware management
 ---
-When 'icide' suffixed to a word, it indicates the killing of something, e.g. pesticide (killing of pests) and homicide (killing of a person).
-Keeping with the 'icide' tradition, Tom DeMarco coined the term 'Teamicide'.
+The 'icide' suffix indicates the killing of something, e.g. pesticide, killing of pests, and homicide, killing of a person.
+Similarly, Tom DeMarco coined the term 'Teamicide'.
 You can guess what it means.

-Tom says:
+DeMarco says:

 > Internal competition has the direct effect of making coaching difficult or impossible.
 Since coaching is essential to the workings of a healthy team, anything the manager does to increase competition within a team has to be viewed as teamicidal.